truenas/middleware/docs/userguide/freenas_jails.rst

 as any software, log files, and data to be stored within each jail.
 At a bare minimum, budget at least 2GB per jail and do not select a dataset that is less than 2GB in size.

-.. note:: if you plan to add storage to a jail, be aware that path size is limited to 88 characters.
+.. note:: if you plan to add storage to a jail, be aware that the path size is limited to 88 characters.
 Make sure that the length of your volume name plus the dataset name plus the jail name does not exceed this limit.

 FreeNAS® will automatically detect and display the "IPv4 Network" that the administrative interface is connected to.
 This setting is important as the IPv4